TLLRSK/pokedex-challenge/README.md

 Link:
 https://www.reddit.com/r/vuejs/comments/13rl6ms/best_way_to_pass_data_when_dealing_with_deeply/

 - Found problems implementing classes in PokemonListItem depending on PokemonList view classes.
-Found a solution in configuring variants, but I'll try first a more simple solution using props and methods for returning the right classes.
+Found a solution at configuring variants, but I'll try first a more simple solution using Vue props and computed.

 Link: https://v2.tailwindcss.com/docs/configuring-variants.